 What can I do if I’ve received a demand for Spanish non-resident income tax?

 It will benefit you to act quickly in order to avoid incurring further penalties in relation to Spanish non-resident income tax.
 It will be necessary to complete and submit the tax returns, calculate the tax due and make payment of the amount owing within the time specified in the demand.

-In order to avoid receiving future demands, or even if you have not yet received a demand for Spanish non-resident income tax, you should ensure that you submit your annual non resident income tax return and make payment of the tax promptly.
+In order to avoid receiving future demands, or even if you have not yet received a demand for Spanish non-resident income tax, you should ensure that you submit your annual Spanish non-resident income tax return and make payment of the tax promptly.

-It is important to note that even if you have owned a Spanish property for many years and have never paid non resident’s income tax in Spain, at the time of writing (March 2019) you are only required to pay that tax from 2014, that is the four tax years prior to 2018.
+It is important to note that even if you have owned a Spanish property for many years and have never paid non resident’s income tax in Spain you are only obliged to pay Spanish non-resident tax for the four prior years owing.
 Hence, even if you have not recently received a tax demand, you can normalise your position by making payment of Spanish non-resident tax for the past four years adn making payment of any penalties due for late payment.